fjall-rs/lsm-tree/README.md

 *Disabled by default.*

-### kv_sep

-Allows using the `BlobTree` which is backed by a log-structured value log, intended for large blob use cases.

-*Enabled by default.*

 ## Stable disk format

 The disk format is stable as of 1.0.0.
 Future breaking changes will result in a major version bump and a migration path.